swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 # Background

-There are many general resources online about the princials of single cell analysis.
-The [Scanpy preprocessing and clustering tutorial](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) may be of particular use becuase it describes the scanpy methods used in this workflow.
+There are many general resources online about the principals of single cell analysis.
+The [Scanpy preprocessing and clustering tutorial](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) may be of particular use because it describes the scanpy methods used in this workflow.
 Even if you don't use the python code, it works through and explains many of the plots these workflows generate.

 General information on **using galaxy** can be found on the [galaxy training website](https://training.galaxyproject.org/training-material/)